Berkeley High graduate who helped ISIS has sentence cut in half, will be released this year

 Using clues dropped by Alhaggagi during his online chats, like the reference to the Berkeley Hills, the FBI’s East Bay Joint Terrorism Task Force started to figure out Alhaggagi’s identity.
 He mentioned that he had just applied to be a police officer at a local department and that he might steal guns to carry out an attack.
 The FBI went to various police departments and discovered that Alhaggagi had applied to Oakland’s program.

 But Alhaggagi grew suspicious of the undercover agent when he stumbled over facts about Iran and didn’t know the name of the leader of Al Qaeda.
 He stopped communicating with him.
-The undercover agent then arranged to run into Alhaggagi and suggested they get a meal together.
-Alhaggagi agreed but said he had to get something at home, and he would return later.
+The undercover agent then arranged to run into Alhaggagi and suggested getting a meal together.
+Alhaggagi agreed but said he had to get something at home and would return later.
 He never returned.
 Alhaggagi’s defense attorneys have argued that their client stopped communicating with the undercover operator since he never really was serious about hurting people.

 Alhaggagi was arrested on Nov.
 29, 2016.
-Federal officials seized his computer and discovered evidence that showed he had communicated with someone who said he was with IS.
-They found communication that showed Alhaggagi had agreed to a request to set up the social media accounts for IS.
+Federal officials seized his computer and discovered evidence that showed he had communicated with someone who said he was with ISIS.
+They found communication that showed Alhaggagi had agreed to a request to set up the social media accounts for ISIS.
 Officials also found evidence that Alhaggagi had also downloaded a bomb-making manual.

 Alhaggai pleaded guilty to giving material support to a terrorist organization in July 2018.
 His attorneys later appealed the length of the sentence.